 Bangkok Northern Bus Terminal can be conveniently reached by public transportation.

-The easiest way to go from Central Bangkok to Mo Chit Bus Terminal is by taking MRT Metro to Kamphaeng Phet Station (Exit 1).
+The easiest way to go from Central Bangkok to Mo Chit Bus Station is by taking MRT Metro to Kamphaeng Phet Station (Exit 1).
 From there you can take a public bus (No. 9, 138, 145, 509), motorbike, taxi or walk for about 2 km.

 Take BTS SkyTrain to Mo Chit BTS Station.
 From there to Bangkok Northern Bus Terminal you can take a public bus (No. 96, 138), motorbike, taxi or walk for about 2.3 km.